 While most children develop in a relatively uniform pattern, gifted children are asynchronous in their development, and the more gifted the child, the more asynchronous that child may be.
 Do you want to know which children are the most asynchronous of all?
 The twice-exceptional children, those children who are both gifted and learning disabled.
 Children like our son.

-Many ages at once
+Many Ages at Once

-It is often said that gifted children are “many ages at once”, they are quite literally out-of-sync.
+It is often said that gifted children are “many ages at once”; they are quite literally out-of-sync.
 So, what does that look like, exactly?
 Well, let’s take a look at my little fella:

-His mind – his cognitive functioning – is like that of a teenager and yet those thoughts are housed in an 8-year-old body, a body with 8-year-old emotions.
-In one moment, our can be extremely poised and mature, and in the next moment, he can dissolve into a mushy mess of a boy.
+His mind – his cognitive functioning – is like that of a teenager, and yet those thoughts are housed in an 8-year-old body, a body with 8-year-old emotions.
+In one moment, he can be extremely poised and mature, and in the next moment, he can dissolve into a mushy mess of a boy.
 Just think about that for a second, folks.
 Can you imagine the frustration he must feel?

 Put simply: his body houses thoughts that his emotions cannot yet process.